Angus-C-git/SecSheets/Web/SSRF/SSRF.md

 # Server Side Request Forgery {SSRF}

-# Overview
+## Overview

-## Anatomy Of A Web Application
+### Anatomy Of A Web Application

 ![SSRF Diagram](./images/SSRF_Diagram.png)

-## SSRF Conceputally
+### SSRF Conceptually

-+ A SSRF exploit abuses the nature of web application systems, like most sytems, to be hardened to external traffic but relatively unprotected internally
++ A SSRF exploit abuses the nature of web application systems, like most systems, to be hardened to external traffic but relatively unprotected internally
-+ Exploiting a SSRF vulnerability allows an attacker to leverage the trusted nature of the internally facing web application against itself in order to retrive and access resources on their behalf, which ordinarly they could not reach without privillaged authentication or internal network access
++ Exploiting a SSRF vulnerability allows an attacker to leverage the trusted nature of the internally facing web application against itself in order to retrieve and access resources on their behalf, which ordinarily they could not reach without privileged authentication or internal network access
-+ Additionally it may be possible to utlise the web application to move laterally through the internal network to other infrastructure resulting in potential RCE
++ Additionally it may be possible to utilise the web application to move laterally through the internal network to other infrastructure resulting in potential RCE

-## Sources Of SSRF Vulnrabilities
+### Sources Of SSRF Vulnerabilities

-+ SSRF vulnrabilities typically arise when web applications allow users to include URL or URI based content as part of a function of the application
++ SSRF vulnerabilities typically arise when web applications allow users to include URL or URI based content as part of a function of the application
-+ At a less abstract level SSRF vulnrabilities can arise when:
++ At a less abstract level SSRF vulnerabilities can arise when:
 	+ Blacklists and whitelists are used to protect against SSRF
-	+ The web application has a open redirect vulnrability
+	+ The web application has a open redirect vulnerability
-	+ The web application has a XXE vulnrability
+	+ The web application has a XXE vulnerability

-# Tooling
+## Tooling

 + [SSRFmap](https://github.com/swisskyrepo/SSRFmap)

-# SSRF Vectors
+## SSRF Vectors

-## SSRF Against the Host
+### SSRF Against the Host

 + Ultimately all web applications run on some kind of hardware at their core
 + From here layers of software build up to the web application that users interact with
 + However those lower layers do not always drop away from the user access level meaning that software running at a lower level can still be interacted with through the web application
-+ It is this risidual or unintended exposure of vestigial software layers which lead to host based SSRF vulnerabilities
++ It is this residual or unintended exposure of vestigial software layers which lead to host based SSRF vulnerabilities

-### Layers of a modern Web Application
+#### Layers of a Modern Web Application Host

 ![SSRF Against The Host Diagram](./images/WebApp_Host_Diagram.png)

-### Approach
+#### Approach

 + To perform this kind of SSRF attack and attacker attempts to have the host fetch resources on their behalf exploiting the fact that the host is inherently trusted as a 'privilaged actor'
 + For example if an attacker where to attempt to access a admin page through the front end web application in a standard fashion without authenticating the web application returns an admin login panel
 + However if an attacker can induce the web applications host itself to access the admin page the attacker will be presented with the admin dashboard

-### Finding Host Based SSRF Vectors
+#### Finding Host Based SSRF Vectors

-+ Whenever a web application makes a request to itslef using a full URL path it may be possible to replay a modified version of the request to get an SSRF exploit
++ Whenever a web application makes a request to itself using a full URL path it may be possible to replay a modified version of the request to get an SSRF exploit

 ```
 POST /product/stock HTTP/1.0